Elon Musk Trashes Media, Says Trump Won Because No One Trusts Them Anymore

 Slammed ‘Bonehead, Boring’ Questions From Reporters

-In response a series of rote questions about Tesla’s finances, Musk replied, “Boring, bonehead questions are not cool.
+In response to a series of rote questions about Tesla’s finances, Musk replied, “Boring, bonehead questions are not cool.
 Next.”

-When another analyst asked about his car company’s capital requirements, Musk retorted, “These questions are so dry.
+When another analyst asked about his electric-car company’s capital requirements, Musk retorted, “These questions are so dry.
 They’re killing me.”

 Naturally, Wall Street was abuzz after the conference call, where many complained about Musk’s demeanor.
 But former hedge fund manager and CNBC host Jim Cramer said that was the “best” earnings call he had heard in a long time because it was so brutally honest.